top of page

 Queen of Heaven

-Inanna is the ancient Sumerian goddess of love, beauty, sex, desire, fertility, war, combat, and political power, equivalent to the Akkadian, Babylonian, and Assyrian goddess Ishtar and Astarte in West Semitic language, who is thought to have evolved from her.
-Inanna is one of the oldest goddesses in known recorded human history.
+Inanna is the ancient Sumerian Goddess of love, beauty, sex, desire, fertility, war, combat, and political power, equivalent to the Akkadian, Babylonian, and Assyrian goddess Ishtar and Astarte in West Semitic language, who is thought to have evolved from her.
+Inanna is one of the oldest Goddesses in known recorded human history.
 She appears in more myths than any other deity, although they have only been written down much later than her initial first appearance.

-According to some of the many stories, her courageous nature and taking over certain things or places made her the most powerful goddess in the Ancient Sumerian pantheon and earned her the name Queen of Heaven who was worshipped from before 4000 BC until at last the rise of Christianity superseded her cult.
+According to some of the many stories, her courageous nature and taking over certain things or places made her the most powerful goddess in the ancient Sumerian pantheon and earned her the name Queen of Heaven who was worshipped from before 4000 BC until at last the rise of Christianity superseded her cult.

 Inanna represents the power of sexual attraction and the carnal pleasure that precedes from it.
 This aspect of her explains why she seemed to be the queen of whores to the monotheistic biblical tribes who were sexually repressed and held their women as possessions and slaves who had to enter marriage as virgins.